vidstack/player/packages/react/README.md

 [![package-badge]][package]
 [![discord-badge]][discord]

-Vidstack is a platform for frontend developers to build high-quality, accessible video/audio experiences on the web.
+Vidstack is a video/audio platform for frontend developers to build high-quality and accessible experiences on the web.

 ## 📖 Docs